 Fetal Heart Program

-Heart care and compassion starting before birth
+Heart care and compassion start before birth

 Why choose us?

 The Herma Heart Center is ranked among the top five pediatric heart programs in the country by U.S. News and World Report and among the top ten in the nation by Parents magazine.
 Our surgical outcomes are consistently ranked among the best in the country, including the best published survival rates worldwide for treating hypoplastic left heart syndrome, an uncommon and complicated congenital heart disease.
 We are committed to providing the best care for you and your baby.

 - Fetal echocardiography (fetal ultrasound or fetal echo), to assess an unborn baby’s heart structure, rhythm and function

 - Fetal magnetocardiography (fMCG), which can diagnose fetal heart rhythm abnormalities more accurately than fetal echocardiography.
 This allows for a better understanding of the type and cause of rhythm problems so that treatment can be better tailored. fMCG is only available in a handful of centers in the world.

 - Consultation with a fetal cardiologist (who specializes in care of the fetus with heart abnormalities) to discuss the diagnosis and treatment options

 - Dedicated Fetal Heart Program nurse who will help coordinate your care and serve as a consistent resource throughout your pregnancy